scotws/Fed/MANUAL.md

 This is unnatural for Forth, which works with the stack.
 We therefore split the range parameter and the command, which gives us ```1 p``` for the first example.
-The second example gets us into trouble: Forth would not know that ```1 2 p``` should use the firt two entries on the stack instead of the first one only.
+The second example gets us into trouble: Forth would not know that ```1 2 p``` should use the first two entries on the stack instead of the first one only.

 To get around this, we use **single letters for single lines** and **double letters for ranges.** This way, ed's ```1,2p``` becomes ```1 2 pp``` in Fed.